 And I really love stability.

-So when anything comes along … read the rest. . .
+So when anything comes along that can upset the apple cart, … read the rest. . .

 When I purchased this house, there was no doubt I would name my small estate Bedford Manor.
 If I ever sell this plot and move, the new place will also be christened Bedford Manor.
 And probably every property I own after that.